 PEA experiments done on mice have also yielded interesting results.
 Findings from the studies showed that PEA plays a key role in preserving brain cells and reducing brain cell death and inflammation in mice.
 It also helped in reducing seizure reduction which means PEA can be of great help in treating epilepsy.

-- PEA Protects the Heart Too
+PEA Protects the Heart Too

-- PEA is Great for Eye Health
+PEA Is Great for Eye Health

 Palmitoylethanolamide is also great for the health of your eyes too.
 Patients with eye diseases who use PEA achieve better recovery due to the supplement’s anti-inflammatory properties.
-PEA can even be used as a treatment supplement for diabetic patients with nerve damage and glaucoma.
+PEA can even be used as a supplement for diabetic patients with nerve damage and glaucoma.
 Diabetic rats fed with PEA had reduced inflammation in the eye cells.

-- It Helps in Gut Function
+It Helps Gut Function

 A healthy functional gut is essential for your overall wellness.
 After all, you are what you eat and everything you consume is processed in your gut.
 A problem in the gut will have repercussions in all the other parts of the body.
 My mom, who was not a medical specialist by any standards, usually said it all starts in the stomach and she was never wrong.

-- Other Health Benefits of PEA
+Other Health Benefits of PEA

 As an effective anti-inflammatory supplement, PEA has numerous benefits on different types of conditions and diseases including osteoarthritis, lower back pain, sciatic pain, carpal tunnel syndrome, diabetic neuropathy, dental pain, vaginal pain, post-herpetic neuralgia, chronic pelvic pain, and fibromyalgia syndrome just to mention a few.
-It helps in reducing and managing pain caused by chemotherapy among cancer patients and pain due to stroke or multiple sclerosis.